 Electricity Theft - SB 338 by Sen. Simpson and HB 191 by Rep. Raulerson would increase penalties for stealing electricity.
-Currently, the criminal penalty is a first-degree misdemeanor, regardless of the dollar value of the electricity that is stolen.
+Currently, the criminal penalty is a firstdegree misdemeanor, regardless of the dollar value of the electricity that is stolen.
 The legislation would allow penalties that vary depending upon the value of the electricity that was stolen.
 Additionally, the legislation would increase the minimum award in a civil action against the thief from \$1,000 to \$3,000, which would mitigate the utility's time and cost of recovering its losses.
-HB 191 passed out of its first committee and SB 338 passed out its second committee.
+HB 191 passed out of its last committee and is ready for the floor and SB 338 has one committee remaining.

 Coal Combustion Residuals (CCRs) - SB 682 by Sen. Simpson and HB 659 by Rep. Goodson would address a proposed rule by the U.S. Environmental Protection Agency (EPA) that could regulate CCRs as hazardous waste.
 Currently, CCRs in Florida are recycled for use in cement, wallboard, materials for roads, and other uses, or stored in landfills.
 However, Florida law prohibits storage of hazardous material in landfills, and EPA's rule could require CCRs to be shipped out of Florida for storage costing Seminole more than \$100 million per year.
 Additionally, EPA's rule could prevent electric utilities from recycling CCRs.
 This bill would exempt CCRs from Florida's laws that prohibit the storage of hazardous waste in landfills, allowing CCRs to continue to be landfilled in Florida even if EPA adopts the rule.
 The bill also would make it easier to recycle CCRs if EPA does not adopt the rule, and hopefully would make it possible for electric utilities to continue recycling CCRs in Florida if EPA adopts the rule.
+HB 659 passed out its first committee.
 Retail Wheeling for Renewable Generators - SB 498 by Sen. Thompson and HB 309 by Rep. Rehwinkle-Vasilinda would exempt renewable energy systems of up to 5 MW from the definition of public utility.
 These generators would not be regulated by the PSC and could sell electricity to existing utility customers (it is silent as to whether they must be customers of the same utility) that are on property adjacent to, contiguous with, or located within a half mile of the generator.
 The bill is silent as to whether we can put these customers on a special rate to insure that the remaining customers do not subsidize the renewable generator's consumers.
 Additionally, the bill would require public utilities to purchase the renewable energy at the same rate they sell energy to ratepayers, instead of at avoided cost.